Whole Roasted Spaghetti Squash

 - Poke 5 to 8 holes all around the squash, piercing the skin.
 This creates little air pockets for the heat to escape while the squash cooks.

-You can easily serve whole baked spaghetti squash strands as they are for a nutritious side dish.
-Or, pair them with your favorite pasta sauce or dressing, protein, and your favorite toppings.
-They also make for a great low-carb noodle alternative in casseroles and stir-fry recipes!
+You can easily serve baked spaghetti squash strands as they are for a nutritious side dish.
+Or, pair them with your favorite pasta sauce or protein.
+They also make for a great low-carb alternative in noodle and stir-fry recipes!

 Here are a few meats that it also pairs well with: